 Your values are no longer aligned with those of the company

 Sometimes quitting your job comes down to physical logistics.
-Whether you’re moving across town to a bigger house or across the country for your partner’s job, it might make staying with your current employer impractical.
-However, if this is the case, it’s certainly worth exploring telecommuting opportunities, as many companies have embraced the option for remote work.
+Moving across town to a bigger house or across the country for your partner’s job might make staying with your current employer impractical.
+However, if this is the case, it’s certainly worth exploring telecommuting opportunities, as many companies have embraced the option of remote work.

-Dealing with an illness in yourself or a loved one, going back to school, taking time off to raise a family, changing career paths or tending to your mental health can all be valid reasons for quitting a job.
+Dealing with an illness in yourself or a loved one, taking time off to raise a family, tending to your mental health, and other personal circumstances can all be valid reasons for quitting a job.

 Now that we’ve covered the legitimate reasons to quit, what are some of the worst reasons for leaving a job?